 Intranet (SharePoint) design and implementation.

 Revised all website content and in collaboration with the technology department, updated the website with the new content and more new photographs.

 Planned and implemented in collaboration with the University technology support department, the SharePoint portal for 24/7 access to documents, instructional materials, library newsletters, and other publications and information.

-Re-designed the library webpage; conducted in-service training on library internet and intranet sites; created tutorials and wrote documentation content for both digital and print formats.
+Created tutorials and wrote documentation content for both digital and print formats.

-Maintained a searchable electronic database of faculty publications on the portal (updated monthly).
+Created and maintained a searchable electronic database of faculty publications on the portal (updated monthly).

 Instructed fellows, residents, medical students, and faculty in the application of digital and print resources, electronic databases, and research principles and methodologies using instant messaging, e-mail, telephone, or in person.

 Developed virtual library orientation for new research faculty and fellows.
 Prior to this service, new faculty and fellows had not been to attend library orientation programs (on-site).

 Faculty members could now get answers to their most commonly asked questions at any time day or evening from the Intranet portal which provided 24/7 access to databases, brief tutorials on logon protocols (i.e. eZProxy) and easy instructions on how to use the OPAC (Catalog) and identify the location and status on library holdings.